One Night at McCool's: Production

 Writer Stan Seidel, who died prior to the film's release, drew much of the film's material from Randy Dana's days as a bartender at Humphrey's Restaurant & Tavern, a college bar located in the midst of St. Louis University.

 Release

 Box office

 The film disappointed monetarily, grossing $13.5 million out of its $18 million budget in theatrical release.

 Critical reception

-The film garnered mixed to poor reviews.
+The film garnered mixed-to-poor reviews.
+Metacritic, which uses a weighted average, assigned the a score of 46 out of 100, based on 32 critics, indicating "mixed or average" reviews.

-Roger Ebert gave the film two and a half out of four stars, stating in his review that the film "is so busy with its crosscut structure and its interlocking stories that it never really gives us anyone to identify with" but that "it has a lot of fun being a near miss."
+Roger Ebert gave the film two-and-a-half out of four stars, stating in his review that the film "is so busy with its crosscut structure and its interlocking stories that it never really gives us anyone to identify with" but that "it has a lot of fun being a near miss."

 Home media

 The film was released on VHS and DVD on October 9, 2001 by USA Home Entertainment.